luk3ya0/luk3ya0.github.io/content/posts/design-pattern-cheat-sheet.md

 ### Adapter

-Adapt real services to the another service adopted by the client using aggregation or inheritance.
+Adapter: Adapt real services to the another service adopted by the client using aggregation or inheritance.

 - Composition: